Blendify/blender-manual/blender_docs/manual/addons/add_mesh/mesh_extra_objects.rst

 Add Vertex by meta-androcto, Pablo Vazquez, Liero, Richard Wilks.
    Add a single vertex object or object origin as a fast start to mesh editing.
 Wall Factory by dudecon, jambay
-   Add Castle type walls with settings for openings.
+   Add castle type walls with settings for openings.

 .. admonition:: Reference
    :class: refbox